pahandav/sfq/README.md

 ## Usage:

+On Windows, you can create a shortcut to sfq.exe on your desktop, and you can drag and drop files to it.
+Add -o to the target dialog after the sfq.exe path to use OptimFROG to compress (decompression can be done with any shortcut to sfq.exe).

 To decompress files, pass a sfq compressed file to the program.

 To compress files, pass a sf2 Soundfont to the program.